Meet Julie Brumlik

-She’d already been a chef, a typographer, a graphic designer, and an artist.
+She’d already been a chef (graduating from the Ecole de Cuisine Ritz Escoffier), a typographer, a graphic designer, and an artist.
 So she flew to Asia, biked from Tibet down to Vietnam and stumbled into her new passion project: creating 3D pop-up cards.

 After spending months learning how to make the intricate cards, she returned to Miami and found an affordable place in Buena Vista, just north of her previous home.

-Her new spot is also her home studio, where she’s created more than 300 unique designs and printed thousands of cards.
+She’s created more than 300 unique designs and printed thousands of cards in her home studio.
 And in addition to her online store, she’s had them placed everywhere from mom-and-pop shops to the Perez Art Museum gift shop.

 Now, let’s tell you a little more about Julie and some of her favorite spots.